| ECMI Glossary of Water Related TermsA B C D

 formations within a saturated formation.
 These water-bearing formations often

 are separated by layers of clay or other impermeable layers.
+Saturated thickness (zone) is the total

+thickness of a saturated formation.
 Seepage is the movement of water into or

 through a porous material.
 Seepage occurs from canals, ditches, and other water